 Routinely offered: This course is offered every semester.

 Provides students with opportunities for learning and working in organizations that integrate knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Students will gain valuable applied experience and make professional connections in the field of public policy, apply concepts and practice problem solving-skills learned during the Certificate in Public Policy and Certificate in Health Policy experience, build a network of contacts, and explore possible career choices.
 Engage with a wide range of people about their jobs, views, backgrounds, and experiences.
 Encourages students engage in active reflection on this experience and self-assessment through written assignments, reflections, and readings to help students make the most of their internships.
 PA 327 is offered all semesters, including summer, and is a remote/asynchronous course.
+Please do not email the instructor for approval to add this course.
+You must follow steps 1-6 listed below.

 Requirements to enroll